The 10 Blessed Days of Thul-Hijjah

-Based on this and similar traditions, scholars have stressed that the days and nights of Dhul-Hijjah must be set aside for intensive dedication to worship, increased preoccupation with virtuous acts, and contemplation.
-Virtue and contemplation go hand in hand in Islam.
-Works that are especially worthy of mentioning include reading the Qur’an; making dhikr and du’aa’; performing supererogatory prayers; sending benedictions on the Prophet (peace and blessings be upon him); rendering acts of kindness and compassion; visiting the sick; counseling what is good and forbidding what is wrong; bringing peace, reconciliation, and harmony among people; helping those who are in distress or need, and so on.
-While all of these works are to be active concerns of all Muslims every single day of their life, these must certainly be multiplied in these days more than any other time.
+Based on this and similar traditions, scholars have stressed that the days and nights of Thul-Hijjah must be set aside for intense dedication to worship, increased preoccupation with virtuous acts, and contemplation.
+Virtue and reflection go hand in hand in Islam.
+Acts that are especially worthy of doing are: reading the Quran; making dhikr and du’aa; performing supererogatory prayers; sending blessings on the Prophet ﷺ; rendering acts of kindness and compassion; visiting the sick; doing what is right and forbidding what is wrong; bringing peace, reconciliation, and harmony among people; helping those who are in distress or need, and so on.
+While these works are ongoing concerns of Muslims, they must undoubtedly be multiplied in these days more than any other time.

-Fasting is especially mentioned as a most meritorious act of devotion to be performed in the first nine days of Dhul-Hijjah; this is true of those who are not performing Hajj.
+Fasting is notably mentioned as the most worthy act of devotion to be performed in the first nine days of Thul-Hijjah; this is true of those who are not performing Hajj.
 According to some traditions, by fasting these days, one is accorded a tremendous opportunity to gain repentance and forgiveness.
-If, however, a person cannot afford to fast all nine days, he may at least fast the ninth day of Dhul-Hijjah, which is known as the Day of `Arafah.
-However, it is also worth mentioning that while fasting the first nine days of Dhul-Hijjah is recommended, it is forbidden to fast during the days of the `Eid.
-This prohibition is not limited to the tenth of Dhul-Hijjah; rather it extends also to the eleventh, twelfth, and thirteenth, for all of these are days of festivities and celebrations.
+If we cannot manage to fast all nine days, we should at least fast the ninth day of Thul-Hijjah, which is known as the Day of Arafah.
+However, it is also worth mentioning that while fasting the first nine days of Thul-Hijjah is recommended, it is forbidden to fast during the days of the Eid.
+This prohibition is not limited to the tenth of Thul-Hijjah; rather, it extends to the eleventh, twelfth, and thirteenth, for all of these are days of festivities and celebrations.

-Finally, it is perhaps worth mentioning that the special merits and excellences associated with the days of Dhul-Hijjah are in no small measure due to the fact that they coincide with the performance of the greatest rites of Hajj.
-The foremost days of Hajj are the following: the day of tarwiyah, which falls on Dhul-Hijjah 8 and is the day the pilgrims resume ihram and proceed to Mina; the day of `Arafah, which is on the ninth, the day of the great ritual of standing on the plain of `Arafah; and the day of nahr, which falls on the tenth and is the day of sacrifice and stoning the Jamarat.
-The fact that the pilgrims are gathering in the sacred sites to perform the greatest rites of Hajj is itself a most significant event; it is, therefore, becoming of those who are not pilgrims to show spiritual and emotional solidarity with the pilgrims.
-Therefore, as the pilgrims are engaged in performing the great rites of Hajj, Muslims wherever they are, are also encouraged to partake something of the great spiritual feast and experience by performing such acts of virtue and devotion as they are capable of.
+Finally, it is perhaps worth mentioning that the unique merits and excellences associated with the days of Thul-Hijjah are in no small measure because they coincide with the performance of the most significant rites of Hajj.
+The first days of Hajj are the following: the day of tarwiyah, which falls on Thul-Hijjah 8 and is the day the pilgrims resume ihram and proceed to Mina; the day of Arafah, which is on the ninth, the day of the great ritual of standing on the plain of Arafah; and the day of nahr, which falls on the tenth and is the day of sacrifice and stoning the Jamarat.
+The fact that the pilgrims are gathering in the sacred sites to perform the greatest rites of Hajj is itself a most significant event; therefore, it fits those who are not pilgrims to show spiritual and emotional solidarity with the pilgrims.
+Therefore, as the pilgrims are engaged in performing the great rites of Hajj, Muslims, wherever they are, are also encouraged to partake something of the tremendous spiritual feats and experience by performing such acts of virtue and devotion.

-May Allah the Most Exalted and Glorious expose us to the wisdom of these rites and bless us all to participate in them with our whole bodies, minds, and souls.
+May Allah the Most Exalted and Glorious expose us to these rites’ wisdom and bless us all to participate in them with our whole bodies, minds, and souls.
 Ameen.